 • Have an injured vein

 If you do have deep vein thrombosis, the good news is our team at Elite Vein & Hair Restoration wants to help you.
-We have a number of treatments available for DVT at our offices in Dearborn, Canton and Sterling Heights.
+We have a number of treatments available for DVT at our offices in Dearborn and Canton.
 Contact us today to schedule a consultation!